stuffed pepper casserole close-up

 Using pepper jack cheese instead of mozzarella also brings a warm kick.
 This version of spicy stuffed pepper casserole pairs perfectly with sweet cornbread or a chilled coleslaw.

-rn flair even more?
+Want to boost Southern flair even more?
 Stir in some black-eyed peas or serve it over cheesy grits for a full-on comfort food feast.

 Tex-Mex twist with beans and chili seasoning